HiLab-git/PyMIC/examples/JSRT/README.md

 python ../../pymic/util/evaluation.py config/evaluation.cfg
 ```

 The obtained dice score by default setting should be close to 94.59+/-3.16.
 You can set `metric = assd` in `config/evaluation.cfg` and run the evaluation command again.
-You will get assd evaluation results.
+You will get average symmetric surface distance (assd) evaluation results.
 By default setting, the assd is close to 2.21+/-1.23 pixels.